Skip to main content

 The Department of Health (2009) state that:

-• by virtue of section 8 of the Family Law Reform Act 1969, young people aged 16 and 17 are presumed to be capable of consenting to their own medical treatment.
+• by virtue of section 8 of the Family Law Reform Act (1969), young people aged 16 and 17 are presumed to be capable of consenting to their own medical treatment.
 As for adults, consent will be valid only if it is given voluntarily by an appropriately informed young person capable of consenting to the particular intervention.
 However, unlike adults, the refusal of a competent person aged 16–17 may in certain circumstances be overridden by either a person with parental responsibility or a court

 In exceptional circumstances it may not be possible for all concerned to reach a united decision regarding the best interest of the young person.
 If this cannot be resolved by the patient’s consultant, the consultant should request further advice from regional experts, medical directors and legal services.
 Doncaster health and care services.

 To establish whether a young person aged 16 or 17 has the requisite capacity to consent to the proposed intervention; the same criteria should be used as for adults.
-If a young person lacks capacity to consent because of an impairment of, or a disturbance in the functioning of, the mind or brain then the Mental Capacity Act 2005 will apply in the same way as it does to those who are 18 and over (Department of Health 2009).
+If a young person lacks capacity to consent because of an impairment of, or a disturbance in the functioning of, the mind or brain then the Mental Capacity Act (2005) will apply in the same way as it does to those who are 18 and over (Department of Health (2009).

 Where a young person lacks capacity to decide, a person with parental responsibility for the young person may make a ReSPECT decision where they consider that to be in the young person’s best interests.

-If a 16 or 17 year old is capable of making an informed decision then it is not legally necessary to obtain additional consent from a person with parental responsibility.
+If a 16 or 17-year-old is capable of making an informed decision then it is not legally necessary to obtain additional consent from a person with parental responsibility.
 It is, however, good practice to involve the young person’s family in the decision-making process, unless the young person specifically wishes to exclude them.

-3.1.1 Children in local authority care
+3.2.3 Children in local authority care

 Where a child is in the care of the local authority the child’s social worker must be involved in all of the discussions as well as parents, as the local authority shares parental responsibility with the parents.
 However, when a child is in voluntary care (section 20, Children Act 1989) the parents retain full parental responsibility.

-3.2 What happens when a young person and a person with parental responsibility disagree about a ReSPECT decision?
+3.3 What happens when a young person and a person with parental responsibility disagree about a ReSPECT decision?

 Decision-making with young people may be a matter of negotiation between the child, those with parental responsibility and clinicians.
 Inevitably there will be times when young people and those with parental responsibility for them do not agree about whether treatment and, or DNACPR decisions should be made.
 If there is disagreement between the patient and those with parental responsibility despite attempts to reach agreement, legal advice should be sought.

-3.3 What happens when medical staff and a young person or persons with parental responsibility disagree about a ReSPECT decision?
+3.4 What happens when medical staff and a young person or persons with parental responsibility disagree about a ReSPECT decision?

 Where medical staff are strongly of the opinion that further treatment or cardiopulmonary resuscitation should not be attempted but the parents, young person or people with parental responsibility disagree, or vice versa, a legal opinion should be sought.

-3.4 Safeguarding issues
+3.5 Safeguarding issues

 Where there is doubt about whether a person with parental responsibility is acting in the interest of the child or young person, then local safeguarding children board procedures must be instigated.